 On this day in 1778, Brigadier General Christopher Gadsden and Major General Robert Howe engage in a duel.

-You may remember Gadsden for the “Don’t Tread on Me” flag that was named after him. 😉
+Perhaps you remember Gadsden for the “Don’t Tread on Me” flag that was named after him?

 Matters degenerated.
 Gadsden handed in his resignation, insisting that Howe send it to Congress for approval.
 Congress failed to investigate the matter, as Gadsden intended.
 Instead, it simply accepted the resignation.
 Gadsden held Howe responsible.